 In the town of Zermatt, the Sunnegga funicular station is located next to the Vispa River.
-On Google Maps, it is called Zermatt (Talstation Sunnegga).
+On Google Maps, it is called Sunnegga Blauherd Rothorn Funicular.
 Ride the funicular to the Sunnegga station (about 8 minutes).

 It’s worth going to the viewpoint of the Matterhorn.
 This is an incredible view.

 When you are finished, ride the gondola up to Blauherd.

 Click here for the timetables and pricing for the funicular and gondola to Blauherd.